What is PAP/CPAP Therapy?

 If you require an AutoPAP, there is no need for a daytime/overnight sleep study, since your machine will be set at a variable pressure–the machine adjusts the pressure automatically based on your breathing needs.

-- Filters and cushions
+- Full face cushions